JxhnnyUt8h/obsidian-docs-ru/Руководства/Add custom styles.md

 1. Creating your custom theme CSS file in the themes directory `YOUR_VAULT/.obsidian/themes/YOUR_CUSTOM_THEME.css`
 2. Enabling it in the theme dropdown under `Settings` => `Appearance` => `Themes`

-For more information on how to customize styles of the graph, you can find more information in [[Graph view]].
+For more information on how to customize styles of the graph, you can find more information in [[Граф]].

 ### Use Themes and/or CSS snippets